Factbox: Airlines suspend flights due to coronavirus outbreak

 - Sweden suspended IranAir from flying to and from Sweden on March 2.

-- Tajikistan has suspended all flights to and from Iran until the virus situation there stabilises, the Civil Aviation Agency said on Feb.
+- Tajikistan has suspended all flights to and from Iran until the virus situation there stabilizes, the Civil Aviation Agency said on Feb.
 24.

 - Tunisia may suspend some flights to Italy.